kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 ---

 ## Pre-Release Procedure
-List of steps to execute before proceeding with the [release procedure](docs/manuals/release.md#release-procedure).
+List of steps to execute before proceeding with the release procedure.
 It mainly consists of manual tests and visual checks of the Kubermatic Dashboard.

-### Important
-Keep in sync with [documentation](docs/manuals/release.md#pre-release-procedure).

 Every assignee should mark their name next to the checks they're willing to work on.